The Department of Economics offers the following graduate program:

 - M.A.
 (Thesis) Option not available

 In general, courses and examinations in the M.A. program are given in Macroeconomics, Microeconomics, Econometrics, and the following fields: Advanced Theory (Mathematical Economics), Economic Development, Economic History, Industrial Organization, International Economics, Health Economics, Labour Economics, Monetary Economics, and Public Finance.
 In some years, however, some field courses may not be offered.
-A list of the graduate courses offered in the current academic year is available from the Department's website at Courses.
+A list of the graduate courses offered in the current academic year is available from the Department's website under graduate course listing

 Refresher Course in Mathematical Methods